-- If you have two hearing aids with the Synchronized Volume Control function enabled, volume control adjustments to one hearing aid automatically repeat in the second hearing aid.
-When you change the volume in one of the hearing aids, it responds with one or more beeps.
-A beep in the second hearing aid follows. - Your hearing care professional can disable the volume control or replace it with a non-functional cover
+NOTE: If you have two hearing aids with the Synchronized Volume Control function enabled, volume control adjustments to one hearing aid automatically repeats in the second hearing aid.
+When you change volume on one of the hearing aids, it responds with one or more beeps.
+A beep in the second hearing aid follows.